-But Geoff Pinckney and Pete Steer are now back with their 2011 song ‘What Do You Want?’ included on the forthcoming compilation ‘The Electricity Club to be released on Amour/EMI Greece and the release of a new EP ‘Imitation Of Life’ with an accompanying promo video.
+But Geoff Pinckney and Pete Steer are back with their 2011 song ‘What Do You Want?’ included on the forthcoming compilation ‘The Electricity Club’ to be released on Amour Records / EMI Minos / Universal Music and the release of a new EP ‘Imitation Of Life’.

 And after a hiatus from the gig circuit, live performances have been promised for 2017.
 TENEK kindly chatted to The Electricity Club about the genesis of ‘What Do You Want?’ and their upcoming plans.